julie0725/algorithm_DNAsequence/README.md

-Algorithm Final Project: Creating a DNA Sequencing Algorithm
+Final Project in Algorithms: Designing a DNA sequencing Algorithm